 Internal Interviews

 Internal interviews are conducted with your sales team to get their perspective on why they won or lost specific deals.
 This can help product teams identify opportunities for better training, resources, and campaigns.
 Internal interviews can also give you insight into how you can improve your sales enablement efforts.
-For example, if you’re actively working to improve enablement materials for a specific vertical, you can survey your sales team during this initiative to understand if they feel better equipped based on new collateral, training, etc. and which resources have been most helpful for them as they approach their deals.
+For example, if you’re actively working to improve enablement materials for a specific vertical, you can survey your sales team during this initiative to understand if they feel better equipped with new collateral and training.
+Furthermore, you can identify which resources have been most helpful for them as they approach their deals.

 External Interviews